 Paul nails it!
 Just like husbands and wives fall into a crazy cycle of being unloving and disrespectful (as seen above), children and parents fall into a crazy cycle of disobedience and anger.
 The bible is filled with wisdom for parents and children.

-In our church, we provide kid’s church classes, preteen and teen ministries and mentors as a supplement and encouragement to each family’s home discipleship.
-Every family is different but some common practices that other families can help you build are regular family devotionals, prayer times with one another and, learning to disciple your children’s hearts rather than just their behavior.
+In our church, we provide kid’s church classes, preteen and teen ministries, and mentors as a supplement and encouragement to each family’s home discipleship.
+Every family is different but some common practices that can help you build a family that goes with God are regular family devotionals, prayer times with one another, and learning to disciple your children’s hearts rather than just their behavior.
 Exciting! (and maybe intimidating – ask your bible study partner how you can start to practice these invaluable family faith builders.)